Configuring the NIM at Runtime#

 NIM_PARALLEL_MSA_RUNNERS=3 and

-NIM_PARALLEL_THREADS_PER_MSA=8 will work well for most machines, and most users will not need to modify these variables.

 To modify these variables at runtime, pass them as environment variables in the NIM startup command.
-For example, on a 32-core machine,
+For example, on a 64-core machine, when running many MSA databases,

 -e CUDA_VISIBLE_DEVICES=0 \

--e NIM_PARALLEL_MSA_RUNNERS=3 \ ## We set the number of parallel runners to 6, perhaps because we have used many MSA databases...
+-e NIM_PARALLEL_MSA_RUNNERS=6 \ ## We set the number of parallel runners to 6, perhaps because we have used many MSA databases...

 -v $LOCAL_NIM_CACHE:/opt/nim/.cache \